 - 1. For all units of study of the master's programme, the opportunity to take compulsory tests as part of the courses referred to in art.
 3.5 is given twice per academic year.
 The highest result will apply.
-For the course Thesis (20/16 EC), the rules regarding testing are stipulated in the HEPL master thesis manual. - 2.
+For the course Thesis (20/16 EC), the rules regarding testing are stipulated in the HEPL master thesis manual.
+Eu-HEM students should look at the Eu-HEM thesis guidelines. - 2.
 An examination component may consist of two or more partial or interim tests. - 3.
 The student has a free choice in the number of times that he/she wishes to take a written test.
 If the material to be studied for a test has changed, the new material must be studied. - 4.
 Without prejudice to applicable regulations regarding a period free of tests, and with due observance of the other provisions set out in these regulations, and of the Rules and Regulations established by the Examination Board, the programme director establishes a test schedule before the start of the academic year.
 In the event of urgent exceptional circumstances, and in cases of force majeure, the course coordinator can, with the approval of the programme director, change the test schedule during the academic year, provided that the change is announced in good time, and no later than 35 days prior to the test. - 5.
 If the Royal Netherlands Meteorological Institute (KNMI) has issued a weather alert (code red) for the entire country or specifically for the Rijnmond region due to extreme weather conditions, the dean, in consultation with the Student Administration, may decide to cancel written tests scheduled during this time.
 The cancellation will be announced immediately on the homepage of EUR, and/or Canvas. - 6.
 Following the cancellation, the programme director will consult with the relevant examiners to determine as soon as possible when the tests in question can be administered.
 This date will preferably be within two weeks of the original test date.
 The new test dates will be published immediately in the timetable. - 7.
 At times of crisis and/or other unforeseen circumstances when physical education is not possible, education will be provided in other forms, such as: digital education, distance learning and digital testing. - 8.
-In exceptional cases the Examination Board may decide: - a.
-In derogation from par.
-1, and at the request of the student, that an extra opportunity to take a test will be offered.
+In exceptional cases the Examination Board may decide: